9 Things to do in Kandy, Sri Lanka

 3) Kandy City Centre Shopping Mall

 After our market experience, we also took a look at the Kandy City Centre.
 The shopping mall resembles the malls in Europe: modern and clean.
-We saw even some shops we knew: Nike, Bodyshop & Adidas.
+Some shops: Nike, Bodyshop & Adidas.

 4) Kandy Lake

-Our hotel, the temple of the Tooth Relic, the Queen’s Palace are all located next to Kandy Lake.
+Our hotel, the Temple of the Tooth Relic, and the Queen’s Palace are all located next to Kandy Lake.
 Fishing in the lake is strictly forbidden.
 We walked around the lake when we went to the dance show and the temple of the Tooth Relic.

 5) Bahirawakanda Vihara